-- Alfa-Access-Renova (AAR) in the US$56 billion sale of TNK-BP, a joint venture between AAR and BP plc (United Kingdom), to Rosneft Oil Company (Russia).
+- Alfa-Access-Renova (AAR) in the $56 billion sale of TNK-BP, a joint venture between AAR and BP plc (United Kingdom), to Rosneft Oil Company (Russia).
 This was the largest M&A transaction in the world in 2012.

-- the unsecured creditors’ committee of AMR Corporation, the parent company of American Airlines Inc., in the company’s US$11 billion merger with US Airways Group, Inc. as part of AMR’s Chapter 11 reorganization.
+- the unsecured creditors’ committee of AMR Corporation, the parent company of American Airlines Inc., in the company’s $11 billion merger with US Airways Group, Inc. as part of AMR’s Chapter 11 reorganization.
 Skadden also represented the companies in the DOJ’s lawsuit to block the merger.

 - Anheuser-Busch InBev in its $20.1 billion acquisition of the remaining stake of Grupo Modelo, S.A.B. de C.V. that it didn’t already own.